VitalityHerbsAndClay.com

 The activity of feeding the worms does more good to a garden than any other activity that I know of, and its implications affect every single level of soil and plant health from the most microscopic bacteria essential to plant life, to the size, the quantity, and even the nutrient content of the produce itself.

-Centering all you do in the garden around feeding your worms and keeping your worms safe will affect:
+Centering all you do in the garden on feeding your worms and keeping your worms safe will affect:

 1) what you put in the soil (and what you don't),